MRC-Epid-it24/intake24/docs/admin/system/job-types.md

 Any additional column not listed above, will get stored as `UserCustomField` record, which is `key` -> `value` record in database table.
 :::

-## SurveyRequestHelp
+## SurveyHelpRequestNotification

-`SurveyRequestHelp` sends request help email to study support users.
+`SurveyHelpRequestNotification` sends request help email to study support users.

-## SurveyRespondentFeedback

-`SurveyRespondentFeedback` sends email with attached survey feedback PDF file to provided email address.

 ## SurveySubmission